Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Which "premium" neighborhoods open up at $500k in Accra in 2026?

-At the $500,000 level in Accra, premium neighborhoods that become straightforward to access include Cantonments, Airport Residential Area, Labone, Roman Ridge, Ridge, East Legon core streets, and Trasacco Valley.
+At $500,000 in Accra in 2026, the premium neighborhoods that become straightforward to buy in include Cantonments, Airport Residential Area, Labone, Roman Ridge, Ridge, core East Legon, and select parts of Trasacco Valley and Adjiringanor.

-For $500,000 in these premium Accra neighborhoods, buyers can realistically expect a well-finished two to three bedroom apartment in a quality building with amenities, or a smaller townhouse or older standalone home that may benefit from updates.
+For $500,000 in these premium Accra neighborhoods, buyers can realistically expect a well-finished 2-to-3-bedroom apartment in a quality managed building with amenities (pool, gym, secure parking, backup power), or a renovated older house with a modest garden on a quieter street.

 What counts as "luxury" in Accra in 2026?